stummjr/doc.scrapinghub.com/autoscraping.rst

 There are two field flags that modifies the behavior of extraction and item creation:

 Required
-  When a field is marked as **Required**, it means that the extracted item must contain the field in order to be actually accepted.
-We will be back to this concept in the description about how extraction is performed.
+  When a field is marked as **Required**, it means that the extracted item must contain the field in order to be actually extracted.
+We will be back to this concept in the next section.

 Vary
   AS has a duplicates item detection system, which will reject any item that was already scraped before.
 In order to accomplish this